Denis Lemieux

 Denis Lemieux (born 1964) is a Canadian politician, who was elected to represent the riding of Chicoutimi—Le Fjord in the House of Commons of Canada in the 2015 Canadian federal election.
 Citing family reasons, he announced his resignation on November 6, 2017.
 It took effect on December 1, 2017.

 Lemieux holds a bachelor's degree in general engineering and has held a variety of positions in industrial companies in the region.

+At the time of the 2025 Canadian federal election, he lived in Saint-Nazaire-du-Lac-Saint-Jean.